Information about facilities, thesis submission and extensions, research administration, student services, handbooks and more.

 Please see the Academic Programs staff member regarding photocopying credit and paper.

 Study away and funding

 The Asia Institute allows you to undertake research-related activities such as fieldwork, attending conferences, attending classes or working with collaborators away from the University.
 You will need to complete an Application to Study Away to notify the University when you will be away and where you are traveling to.
 The University offers a range of scholarships and prizes to graduate research students that can help to cover the cost of your journey.
-For more information please visit the Study away and funding website.
+For more information please see the Study away and funding web page.

 Facilities at the Faculty of Arts